-C.1.2 [802.1ad] S-VLAN VID
+C.1.2 [802.1ad] S-VLAN VID32

 The values of the field specify the matching parameters for the [802.1ad] S-VLAN VID field.
-Only the first (i.e., most-significant) 12 bits of the specified S-VLAN VID field are significant; the final four bits MUST be ignored for comparison by the DPoE System.
-The DPoE ONU MUST ignore the final four bits for comparison as only the first (i.e., most-significant) 12 bits of the specified S-VLAN VID field are significant.
+Only the leastsignificant 12 bits of the specified S-VLAN VID field are significant; the remaining four bits MUST be ignored for comparison by the DPoE System.
+The DPoE ONU MUST ignore the remaining four bits for comparison as only the least-significant 12 bits of the specified S-VLAN VID field are significant.

-15 Revised per MULPIv1.0-N-12.0042-3.on 8/16/12 by JB.
+31 Revised per MULPIv1.0-N-12.0042-3.on 8/16/12 by JB.